rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 ### Type level programming

 TS literal types are singletons (i.e. type `"boo"` has exactly one value `"boo":"boo"`).
-Singletons allow to magically connect types with values.
+Singletons magically connect types with values.
 That way, the values can be type checked!
 Literal types should not be that hard to implement in a programming language and it is interesting why they are so uncommon.
 Kudos to TS for introducing these!
 They are, clearly, a great fit for JS.

-TS literal types are very limited in scope (I remember reading somewhere that is was a design decision).
+TS literal types are very limited in scope (I remember reading somewhere that it was a design decision).
 For example, you can do some very basic type level string manipulation but you cannot concatenate strings or do any arithmetic on numbers and have no way of defining any additional features on your own.

-TypeScript allows for type-level ternary (_Conditional Types_) as well as various type level built-in functions (e.g. `keyof`).
+TypeScript allows for type-level ternary (_Conditional Types_) as well as various type-level built-in functions (e.g. `keyof`).
 Apparently, the type level programming in TypeScript is _Turing Complete_ (see [_add_blank_target https://github.com/microsoft/TypeScript/issues/14833](https://github.com/microsoft/TypeScript/issues/14833)).
 However, type level programming in TS is focused on creating type safety for various